Submissions

 References [12pt, Times New Roman bold]

 All publications cited in the text should be included as a list of references.
-References arelisted alphabetically.
+References are listed alphabetically.
 Please ensure that every reference cited in the text is also present in the reference list (and vice versa).
 Any references cited in the abstract must be given in full.
-Unpublished results and personal communications are not recommended in the reference list, but may be mentioned in the text.
-If these references are included in the reference list they should follow the standard reference style of the journal and should include a substitution of the publication date with either “Unpublished results” or “Personal communication”.
-Citation of a reference as 'in print' implies that the item has been accepted for publication.
+Unpublished results and personal communications are not recommended in the reference list but may be mentioned in the text.
+If these references are included in the reference list, they should follow the standard reference style of the journal.
+They should include substituting the publication date with either “Unpublished results” or “Personal communication”.
+The citation of a reference as 'in print' implies that the item has been accepted for publication.

 Journal Articles: